siva-bharath/Solved-cases-in-CPP/README.md

 # Coding-Math-in-CPP
 Series of mathematical puzzles and algorithms in cpp

 This compilation is highly useful to implement/understand some of the widely used algorithms in the robotics domain.
-Graph based Search algorithms were utilised to  Path Planning Problems.
+Graph based Search algorithms are one such application utilised to  Path Planning Problems.

 1. Arrays
 2. Breadth First Search